-- Goods and services tax registration – Goods and Services Tax (GST) is a tax on the supply of goods and services in Singapore and on the import of goods into Singapore.
-You must register for GST if your annual taxable revenue exceeds S$1 million per year.
+- Goods and services tax registration (GST) – GST is a tax on the supply of goods and services in Singapore and on the import of goods into Singapore.
+You must register for GST if your annual taxable revenue exceeds S$1 million per year

-- Registration with Singapore Central Provident Fund (CPF) – The Central Provident Fund or CPF is a compulsory pension fund scheme in which the employer and Singapore citizen/permanent resident employee contribute a percentage of the monthly salary to the fund.
+- Registration with Singapore Central Provident Fund (CPF) – The Central Provident Fund or CPF is a compulsory pension fund scheme in which the employer and Singapore citizen/permanent resident employee contribute a percentage of their monthly salary to the fund

 Still considering the business type you want?
 You can pick a business idea from any of these suggestions: